 Driven To Write’s resident Jaguariste remembers a more innocent time when life and advertising met, sniffed one another before hurriedly going their separate ways

-Lacking a decent opportunity to properly appraise the car, the announcement that the chic Berkeley Hotel in Knightsbridge would play host to the XJ was really all the catnip I required at the time.
+Lacking a decent opportunity to properly appraise the car, the announcement that the chic Berkeley Hotel in Knightsbridge would play host to the XJ was all the catnip I required.
 A blustery October evening made for less than ideal circumstances, but nevertheless as I cycled from work through darkening Camden streets across London’s West End to Hyde Park Corner and Knightsbridge, I felt a sense of anticipation – trepidation even?
 A light drizzle began to fall.

-An apparition behind softly lit glass, the Jaguar appeared in the evening gloom.
+An apparition behind softly lit glass, the Jaguar hove into view in the evening gloom.
 Finally, the XJ in the flesh.
 Well almost.
-The view from the pavement wasn’t exactly panoramic – the car positioned slightly above street level, which we all know is not X351’s finest angle.
+The view from the pavement wasn’t exactly panoramic – the car positioned slightly above street level, which we know is not X351’s finest angle.
 Also the lighting within the showroom was decidedly on the moody side, so some of the finer points of the styling were lost – (Particularly those controversial rear quarter panels).

 A old Jaguar print ad from 1978 featured a young schoolboy staring through the window of a showroom at a contemporary XJ.
 His hand presses against the glass as he stares longingly towards the object of his fancy.
 The tagline simply reads; ‘Someday, someday’.

-I stood outside the window that evening, my grimy road-bike in hand, LED lights glimmering faintly, as the rain gently pattered about me and uninterested commuters trudged tube-wards, and I realised that after all these years I had become that boy.
-Standing outside in the rain… I began to feel self-conscious; ever so slightly foolish.
+As I stood outside the window that evening, my grimy road-bike in hand, LED lights glimmering faintly, while the rain gently pattered about me and uninterested commuters trudged tube-wards, I realised that after all these years I had become that boy.
+Standing outside in the rain… I began to feel self-conscious, ever so slightly foolish.

 ‘Knightsbridge was never really my style anyway’ I reflected as I clipped back on to my road bike and wheeled homewards.
 The rain got worse near Brixton – I was thoroughly soaked through by the time I got in…

-This piece dates from October 2009 and appeared (in original form) in Car’s online forum.
+This piece dates from October 2009 and originally appeared in another publication.